PerfectlySoft/PerfectDocs/guide/routing.md

 server.addRoutes(routes)
 ```

-Once the server fully reads a request it will pass the request object through any request filters which might have been registered.
-These filters have a chance to modify the request object in ways which might affect the routing process, such as changing the request path.
+Once the Perfect server receives a request, it will pass the request object through any registered request filters.
+These filters have a chance to modify the request object in ways which may affect the routing process, such as changing the request path.
 The server will then search for a route which matches the current request method and path.
 If a route is successfully found for the request, the server will deliver both the request and response objects to the found handler.
-If a route is not found for a request the server will return a 404 response to the client.
+If a route is not found for a request, the server will send a “404” or “Not Found” error response to the client.

 ### Creating Routes

 The routing API is part of the [PerfectHTTP](https://github.com/PerfectlySoft/Perfect-HTTP) project.
 Interacting with the routing system requires that you first ```import PerfectHTTP```.

-Before adding a route you will need an appropriate handler function.
-Handler functions accept the request and response objects and are expected to generate content for the response and indicate when they have completed the task.
+Before adding any route, you will need an appropriate handler function.
+Handler functions accept the request and response objects, and are expected to generate content for the response.
+They will indicate when they have completed a task.
 The typealias for a request handler is as follows:

 ```swift
 /// Function which receives request and response objects and generates content. public typealias RequestHandler = (HTTPRequest, HTTPResponse) -> ()
 ```
 Requests are considered active until the handler indicates that it has concluded.
 This is done by calling the ```HTTPResponse.completed()``` function.
-Request handling in Perfect is fully asynchronous so a handler function can return, spin off into new threads or perform any other sort of asynchronous activity and the request will still be considered active up until ```HTTPResponse.completed()``` is called.
-Once the response is marked as completed the outgoing headers and body data, if any, will be sent to the client.
+Request handling in Perfect is fully asynchronous, so a handler function can return, spin off into new threads, or perform any other sort of asynchronous activity.
+The request will still be considered active up until ```HTTPResponse.completed()``` is called.
+Once the response is marked as completed, the outgoing headers and body data, if any, will be sent to the client.

-Routes are initially added to a ```Routes``` object before they are added to the server.
-A Routes object is created and one or more routes are added using its ```add``` functions.
+Routes are added to a ```Routes``` object before they are added to the server.
+When a Routes object is created, and one or more routes are added using its ```add``` functions.
 Routes provides the following functions:

 ```swift
 public struct Routes {